Martin Fourcade: 2014–15 season: Historic fourth overall World Cup title in a row, a World Championship gold and medals

 Before the 2014–15 season Fourcade suffered from mononucleosis and was forced to heavily cut back his training hours in the summer.

 Unlike the two previous years, Fourcade couldn't win the Östersund individual, in fact with six shooting errors he slumped to 81st place, his second worst World Cup result ever.
 This appeared to be only temporary, however, as he won both of the following races, the sprint and the pursuit.

 His next victory came in the Hochfilzen pursuit where he climbed from seventh place to first, thanks to a clean shooting.
 Pokljuka was not as successful, as Fourcade didn't add to his win tally.
 Even so, he collected second most points of the weekend behind Anton Shipulin of Russia.

-The Oberhof weekend at the start of the year 2015 was a very successful one for the French star as he won both the sprint and the mass start.
-The final shooting of the mass start was one of the most memorable moments of the season as a strong wind forced the leading Fourcade to wait patiently for it to calm down while many athletes, including eventual runner-up Anton Shipulin, left the shooting range.
+During the Oberhof weekend at the start of the year 2015, the French star won both the sprint and the mass start.
+Some say the final shooting of the mass start was one of the most memorable moments of the season as a strong wind forced the leading Fourcade to wait patiently for it to calm down while many athletes, including eventual runner-up Anton Shipulin, left the shooting range.
 None of them shot clean, however, and it was the clean shooting Fourcade who again took the lead and the victory.

 After two below par -weekends, when Shipulin and most notably Simon Schempp of Germany were able to reduce the gap to Fourcade in the Overall World Cup, the Frenchman was able to regroup to score fourth and third places in Nové Město sprint and pursuit, respectively.